‘I know how hard these anniversaries are’: Biden honors victims of 2019 El Paso shooting

 As of July 28, the total number of mass shootings nationwide this year is nearly 20% higher (393) than the same time last year (329), according to the Gun Violence Archive.

-• This article is based in part on wire service reports.
+• Jeff Mordock contributed to this article, which is based in part on wire service reports.

 Sign up for Daily Newsletters